blakeblackshear/frigate/docs/docs/configuration/index.md

 title: Configuration
 ---

+For HassOS installations, the default location for the config file is `/config/frigate.yml`.

-For all installations, including for HassOS, the default location for the config file is `/config/frigate.yml`.
+For all other installations, the default location for the config file is '/config/config.yml'.
 This can be overridden with the `CONFIG_FILE` environment variable.
 Camera specific ffmpeg parameters are documented [here](cameras.md).

 It is recommended to start with a minimal configuration and add to it: